abingdonpta/abingdonpta/content/docs/bylaws.md

 ---
-title: Virginia PTA Local Unit Uniform Bylaws - Revised July 2021
+title: Virginia PTA Local Unit Uniform Bylaws - Adopted May 21, 2022
 description: Bylaws for the Abingdon PTA
 ---